Mnv2017/QA21-OscarShop/README.md

 # Selenium project OscarWebStore

-This project is intended to test web site [OscarWebStore][OscarWebStore].
+This project is intended to test website [OscarWebStore][OscarWebStore].

 ## Description